-The oil(s)/fat(s) you selected didn't work, so we changed them for you to get (a) recipe(s) that pass(es)/work(s).
+Please note that the system may have added and/or changed the oil(s)/fat(s) for you to get (a) recipe(s) that pass(es)/work(s).
+Without the change a fatty acid requirement and/or ratio may not have been met.